-Permanent and probationary employees shall be compensated at one and one-half times (1.5x) their normal hourly rate of pay for the actual time required to be in attendance for court appearances during off-duty hours with a minimum of four and one-half (4.5) hours for all court periods spent which are less than three (3) hours.
-If that sum is less than or equal to three hours, then the employee is compensated at four and one-half hours (e.g. Court time is 2 hours 1.5x (overtime rate) = 3 hours; employee is compensated the minimum of 4.5 hrs.).
+- A. Permanent and probationary employees incumbent in the class of Sergeant-Sheriff shall be compensated at one and one-half times (1.5x) their normal hourly rate of pay for the actual time required to be in attendance for court appearances during off-duty hours with a minimum of four and one-half (4.5) hours for all court periods spent which are less than three (3) hours.
+If that sum is less than or equal to three hours, then the employee is compensated at four and one-half hours (e.g. Court time is 2 hours 1.5x (overtime rate) = 3 hours; employee is compensated the minimum of 4.5hrs.). - B. Compensatory time off, except for holidays shall be approved at the sole discretion of the Appointing Authority.